triviality-js/triviality/README.md

 ### Override service

-If we want to use a different we can override the 'greetingService'
+If we want to use a different way to greet we need to override the 'greetingService'

 ```typescript